COP25: Companies will need to invest USD 2.5tn to comply with intensifying climate regulation

 Euler Hermes is the global leader in trade credit insurance and a recognized specialist in the areas of bonding, guarantees and collections.

 With more than 100 years of experience, the company offers business-to-business (B2B) clients financial services to support cash and trade receivables management.
 Its proprietary intelligence network tracks and analyzes daily changes in corporate solvency among small, medium and multinational companies active in markets representing 92% of global GDP.
-Headquartered in Paris, the company is present in over 50 countries with 5,800+ employees.
+Headquartered in Paris, the company is present in 52 countries with 6,050 employees.